keerthik/keerthik.github.io/essays/socialgames.md

 <div class="essay-subtext">cross-posted: <a href="https://medium.com/@keerthiko/toys-to-games-25d35b40425d">on Medium</a></div>

 Since human societies became a thing, games have been one of the most potent bonding contexts for two people, be it outdoor sports, board games or video games.

+what does a social activity need
+- meta-conversation potential (strategy, news, evolution)
+- story-generation (sick plays, ridiculous happenings)
+- more ways to share what happens (multiplayer, replays, match records, streams)